Bike Touring Essentials

 Of course, that depends on your personal touring style.
 If you've got the money, it's certainly a good idea to purchase the best touring bicycle, tent, and panniers possible.

 Our gear has gotten more sophisticated over time, in part thanks to sponsors.
-Great gear is good to have, but if it's a choice between setting off on a second-hand bike, sleeping in an old tent and wearing second-hand shop clothing and staying at home, hit the road!
+Great gear is good to have, but if it's a choice between setting off on a second-hand bike and sleeping in an old tent or staying at home--hit the road!

 We've toured with an old backpack strapped on the rack and a set of beat-up panniers filled with low-tech clothes and had just as much fun as we do now with all our comforts.

 This page deals with bikes, panniers, and tents for bicycle touring.
-Check out our Gear We Love page for complete information on other bicycle touring gear we use.
-Go the the
+Check out the links at the bottom for more gear, clothing and electronics information.

 As amazing as it sounds, I'm still riding my original Koga.
 Since 2006, my Koga World Traveller has taken me almost 120,000 miles around the world.